Updated July 29, 2023

 Relevance and Uses of Indirect Costs

-Another kind of indirect costs that make the production of a product possible but can’t be allocated to one particular product are classified as indirect labour costs.
-For instance, the salary of a production manager who manages the entire production process and not just one product line or the salary of an employee who manages the administrative offices of the company.
-Further, other examples of labour costs are the salaries and fees paid to the accountants, legal advisors, supervisors, and other support services personnel that make production possible.
+- Another kind of indirect cost that makes the production of a product possible but can’t be allocated to one particular product is classified as indirect labor costs.
+For instance, the salary of a production manager who manages the entire production process, not just one product line, or the salary of an employee who manages the company’s administrative offices.
+Additionally, salaries and fees paid to accountants, legal advisors, supervisors, and other support services personnel who contribute to making production possible are examples of labor costs.
 Senior management must be knowledgeable about the administrative cost of running a company.
-However, such indirect can become too large and then impact the profit margins adversely, which results in downsizing or labour reallocation.
-It is of utmost importance to carefully evaluate indirect labour costs and analyze its impact on overhead costs to keep the businesses operating efficiently and effectively.
+However, such indirect can become too large and impact the profit margins adversely, resulting in downsizing or labor reallocation.
+It is important to carefully evaluate indirect labor costs and analyze their impact on overhead costs to keep businesses operating efficiently and effectively.

 This has been a guide to Indirect Costs.
 Here we discussed the concept with examples, relevance, and uses.
 You may also look at the following articles to learn more –